Compliant visitor management for manufacturing starts at the front door

 On its own, manufacturing in the United States would be the eighth-largest economy in the world.
 With $2.91 trillion in value added from manufacturing in 2024, only seven other nations (including the U.S.) would rank higher in terms of their GDP.
 But the U.S.’s manufacturing sector is continuing to see a hit to its true profits.

-Even with strong value, manufacturers are navigating persistent challenges impacting their true profits ranging from economic uncertainty and labor shortages to the rapid adoption of new technologies in production environments.
-These pressures have eroded confidence in the sector’s stability.
+Even with strong value, manufacturers are navigating persistent challenges impacting their margins, ranging from economic uncertainty and labor shortages to the rapid adoption of new technologies in production environments.
 Adding to this strain is the need to keep pace with evolving regulations in response to increasingly sophisticated threat actors.

 The price tag of staying compliant